Chicago Motorcycle Accident Lawyer

-That one of the reasons we created Motorcycle Safety Lawyers®, Shuman Legal’s dedicated division that focuses 100% on Motorcycle Injury Law.
+That is one of the reasons we created Motorcycle Safety Lawyers®, Shuman Legal’s dedicated division that focuses 100% on Motorcycle Injury Law.
 If you or someone you know has been in a motorcycle accident and is looking for a Chicago motorcycle accident attorney – we are the Best!

 Have you, or someone you love, been hurt in a Motorcycle Accident?

 Unfortunately, when you’re riding your bike you are FAR more vulnerable than other drivers and that’s why the most common motorcycle accident injuries are more devastating.
 Far too often motorcycle accidents result in catastrophic injuries that permanently change lives and family dynamics.
-If you or a loved one has been hurt on a motorcycle then it’s time that you reach out for help.
+If you or a loved one has been hurt on a motorcycle, it’s time that you reach out for help.

 - We don’t get paid until we win your case.